rom-rb/rom-rb.org/source/learn/advanced/flat-style-setup.html.md

 individual component definitions, like relations or commands, into separate files.

+> ROM & Frameworks
+>
-**Framework integrations take care of the setup for you.
-If you want to use ROM with a framework, please refer to [frameworks](/learn/frameworks) section.**
+> Framework integrations **take care of the setup for you**.
+If you want to use ROM
+> with a framework, please refer to specific instructions under [Getting Started](/learn/getting-started)
+> section

 ## Setup